Jason Crowe Jr.

-Jason Crowe Jr. (born July 2008) is an American basketball player who currently attends Inglewood High School in California.
+Jason Crowe Jr. (born July 18, 2008) is an American college basketball player for the Missouri Tigers of the Southeastern Conference (SEC).
 He is a five-star prospect and one of the top recruits in the class of 2026.
+Crowe is the all-time leading scorer in California state history.

 Early life

 Crowe, the son of former professional basketball player Jason Crowe, grew up in Lynwood, California.
-He grew up playing basketball and first attended Lynwood High School, where he became a top player as a 14-year-old freshman.
-In his freshman season, he averaged 34 points per game, breaking the state freshman scoring record, and helped Lynwood to the state Division V championship, the school's first-ever CIF title.
+He grew up playing basketball and first attended Lynwood High School, where he became the MaxPreps National Freshman of the Year in 2023.
+That season, he averaged 34 points per game, breaking the state freshman scoring record, and helping Lynwood win the state Division V championship, the school's first-ever CIF title.
 By his sophomore season, he surpassed 2,000 career points scored.
 Crowe was coached by his father at Lynwood and both moved to Inglewood High School for Crowe's junior season.
 He averaged 35.3 points and 6.1 assists during the 2024–25 season with Inglewood.

 A five-star recruit, Crowe is ranked the top point guard prospect and a top-five recruit nationally in the class of 2026.
 He committed to play college basketball for the Missouri Tigers.

+As a senior in 2025–26, Crowe scored 1,387 points (while missing 3 games), which was the second-highest single-season total in California state history.
+For the season, he averaged 43.3 points, 4.4 rebounds, 5.8 assists and 3.5 steals per game.
+Crowe finished his high school career with a California state record of 4,718 total points scored.
+He surpassed 3,659 points set by Tounde Yessoufou the season before (who broke the 21-year state record).